Deployment strategies

 flag.

-eg.pocketbase serve --encryptionEnv=PB_ENCRYPTION_KEY
+e.g.pocketbase serve --encryptionEnv=PB_ENCRYPTION_KEY